kiddmetro/JS-Excercise/06Excercise/Level1/README.md

  8    64    512
  9    81    729
  10   100   1000

-Use for loop to iterate from 0 to 100 and print only even numbers
+7. Use for loop to iterate from 0 to 100 and print only even numbers

-Use for loop to iterate from 0 to 100 and print only odd numbers
+8. Use for loop to iterate from 0 to 100 and print only odd numbers

-Use for loop to iterate from 0 to 100 and print only prime numbers
+9. Use for loop to iterate from 0 to 100 and print only prime numbers

-Use for loop to iterate from 0 to 100 and print the sum of all numbers.
+10. Use for loop to iterate from 0 to 100 and print the sum of all numbers.

-The sum of all numbers from 0 to 100 is 5050.
+ "The sum of all numbers from 0 to 100 is 5050."

-Use for loop to iterate from 0 to 100 and print the sum of all evens and the sum of all odds.
+11. Use for loop to iterate from 0 to 100 and print the sum of all evens and the sum of all odds.

-The sum of all evens from 0 to 100 is 2550.
-And the sum of all odds from 0 to 100 is 2500.
+" The sum of all evens from 0 to 100 is 2550.
+And the sum of all odds from 0 to 100 is 2500."

-Use for loop to iterate from 0 to 100 and print the sum of all evens and the sum of all odds.
+12. Use for loop to iterate from 0 to 100 and print the sum of all evens and the sum of all odds.
 Print sum of evens and sum of odds as array

   [2550, 2500]
-Develop a small script which generate array of 5 random numbers
+13. Develop a small script which generate array of 5 random numbers

-Develop a small script which generate array of 5 random numbers and the numbers must be unique
+14. Develop a small script which generate array of 5 random numbers and the numbers must be unique

-Develop a small script which generate a six characters random id:
+15. Develop a small script which generate a six characters random id:

 5j2khz